Shayzig/Trio/README.md

 Accessibility Features: We've implemented a Blind Color Mode to aid users with color blindness and a voice assistant that accepts vocal commands for effortless task management.
 Technologies

-Trio is built using the MERN stack:
+Trio is built using the MERN stack:2

 MongoDB: A NoSQL database for storing data.
 Express: A Node.js web application framework for building the server.